Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Algebraic groups and their actions on algebraic schemes

-By a $\KK$-\emph{ringed space} one means a topological space equipped with a sheaf of $\KK$-algebras.
+Before recalling Milne's definitions, we review his terminology.
 An \emph{affine algebraic scheme} over $\KK$ is a $\KK$-ringed space isomorphic to $\Spm(A)$ for some $\KK$-algebra $A$; a \emph{morphism} (or \emph{regular map}) of affine algebraic schemes over $\KK$ is a morphism of $\KK$-ringed spaces --- it is automatically a morphism of locally ringed spaces (see Milne \cite[Appendix A.7, p.
 568]{Milne_algebraic_groups_cup}).
 For $A = \KK[x_1,\ldots,x_n]$, we recall that Milne denotes the topological space $V$ of maximal ideals in $A$ by $\spm(A)$ and denotes the $\KK$-ringed space $(V,\sO_V)$ by $\Spm(A)$ (see Milne \cite[Section 3.e, p.
 63]{Milne_algebraic_geometry}).

+An \emph{algebraic scheme} over a field $\KK$ (or \emph{algebraic $\KK$-scheme}) is a scheme of finite type over $\KK$; an algebraic scheme is an \emph{algebraic variety} if it is geometrically reduced and separated (see Milne \cite[p.
+3]{Milne_algebraic_groups_cup}).
 Let $(X,\sO_X)$ be a $\KK$-ringed space.
 An open subset $U$ of $X$ is said to be \emph{affine} if $(U,\sO_X)$ is an affine algebraic scheme over $\KK$; an algebraic scheme over $\KK$ is a $\KK$-ringed space $(X,\sO_X)$ that admits a finite covering by open affines; a \emph{morphism of algebraic schemes} (also called a \emph{regular map}) over $\KK$ is a morphism of $\KK$-ringed spaces (see Milne \cite[Appendix A.11, p.
 569]{Milne_algebraic_groups_cup}).

-An \emph{algebraic scheme} over a field $\KK$ (or \emph{algebraic $\KK$-scheme}) is a scheme of finite type over $\KK$; an algebraic scheme is an \emph{algebraic variety} if it is geometrically reduced and separated (see Milne \cite[p.
-3]{Milne_algebraic_groups_cup}).

 \begin{defn}[Algebraic group] (See Milne \cite[Section 1a, Definition 1.1, p.
 6]{Milne_algebraic_groups_cup} and Conrad \cite[Definitions 1.1.1 and 1.1.5]{Conrad_linear_algebraic_groups}.)
 Let $\KK$ be field and denote $\star = \Spm(\KK)$.
 Let $G$ be an algebraic scheme over $\KK$ and let $m:G\times G\to G$ be a regular map.
 The pair $(G,m)$ is an \emph{algebraic group over $\KK$} if there exist regular maps